cs0320-s24/mock-ergresal-dhu34/README.md

 by the user.

 # Design Choices
+In this project, we opted to intake a command string by the user, handle this using REPLInput.tsx, and then handle the output using REPLFunction.tsk.
+This REPLFunction was an interface which allowed for a commandMap which mapped commands to functions implementing the REPLFunction interface.
+The output was chosen to be a string array, which made outputting the array in REPLHistory much more simple (we inputted a new paragraph for each mapped element of the history array).
+By having an array, we could place each row of the file (in search and view) on a different line, improving user accessibility in terms of output readability.
+See inline comments for further design choices in regards to each function (particularly in REPLFunctions.tsk)

 # Errors/Bugs
+No bugs were found as of the submission of this project

 # Tests
+Our tests focused on the front-end development side of things in this project.
+In order to test the front-end, we used Playwright testing, which essentially awaits a command to take place on a mocked webpage, and searches for certain properties of the page, testing it from there.
+For example, by going to the localhost page created once the server was started, then clicking the submit button, and then clicking the submit button, "Invalid Input" should be outputted in the REPLHistory array.
+Our testing files prioritized the functionality of our webpage in terms of our html, css, and typescript files working concurrently and supporting each other to support multiple user commands
+For further testing examples, see /tests/e2e/App.spec.ts

 # How to
 In order to run this program, (particularly in the VSCode npm environment),